U.S. Biodiesel Distribution

-California Fuels & Convenience Alliance (CFCA)
+California Fuels & Convenience Alliance

 Minnesota Petroleum Marketers Association

-The MPMA was formed in 1923 to provide services to petroleum marketers operating in the state of Minnesota.
-The Association has four main emphases – education, regulatory analysis and programs to help with compliance, legislative and regulatory monitoring, and services for its members.
+The Minnesota Petroleum Marketers Association (MPMA) was formed in 1923 to provide services to the state’s petroleum marketers.
+The Association has four main emphases – education, regulatory analysis, compliance programs, and member services.

-Chicago Area Clean Cities (CACC)
+Chicago Area Clean Cities

 Chicago Area Clean Cities (CACC) is a nonprofit coalition of stakeholders from government, private business, academia, and environmental services.
 Members work together to promote the use of clean fuels in the Chicago metropolitan area.